 NOTE: Average net price is for full-time, first-time, degree/certificate-seeking undergraduate students and is generated by subtracting the average amount of federal, state/local government, and institutional grant and scholarship aid from the total cost of attendance.
 For public institutions, this includes only students who paid the in-state or in-district tuition rate.
-Total cost of attendance is the sum of published tuition and required fees, books and supplies, and the weighted average room and board and other expenses.
+Total cost of attendance is the sum of published tuition and required fees, books and supplies, and the average room and board and other expenses.
 For more information, see the Methodological Notes at the end of this report.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2010, Institutional Characteristics component; Spring 2011, Student Financial Aid component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2011, Institutional Characteristics component; Winter 2011-12, Student